thywolf/keras-docker/README.md

 # keras-docker

-Docker kontainer based on Ubuntu with Keras and TensorFlow installed - for my experiments
+Docker kontainer based on Ubuntu with Keras and TensorFlow installed - for my experiments on Synology